-We have compiled a list of our top 5 tips for your next adventure to Australia’s wildlife destinations.
+We have compiled a list of the top 5 ways to experience Australia's animals in a fun and ethical way.
 So, let’s begin!

 There are many businesses and organisations throughout the world that allow holidaymakers to experience local animals.
 Sadly, not all of them have the best interests of the animals in mind.
 Think of all the articles and news stories that have been published in the last couple of years about the treatment of elephants and tigers that are sedated to allow tourists to take a selfie with them.

 On a more positive note though, there are plenty of wonderful organisations in Australia that allow you to encounter animals in a safe and ethical environment.
 These include animal sanctuaries, animal hospitals and UNESCO accredited national parks.
 This allows you to support a worthy initiative at the same time as having a fun encounter with the animals!

 Don’t forget that Australia also has so much wildlife to explore under the sea too!
 With more than 25,000 kilometres of coastline, Australia is home to some seriously stunning beaches with ideal conditions for discovering marine animals in their natural habitats: Australian oceans usually provide clear visibility and warm conditions.
 There are plenty of operators that can take you snorkelling or diving.
 You might see manta rays, sea turtles, tuna, dolphins or even sharks!